vatpac-technology/sops/docs/aerodromes/Perth.md

 The PH TCU controller can suspend/resume Auto Release at any time, with the concurrence of **PH ADC**.

-The Standard Assignable level from PH ADC to PH TCU is the lower of `A050` or the `RFL`
+The Standard Assignable level from PH ADC to PH TCU is the lower of `A050` or the `RFL`.

 ### Departures Controller
 Refer to [Perth TCU Airspace Division](../../terminal/perth/#airspace-division) for information on airspace divisions when **PHD** is online.